tamkeen-tms/electron-window-manager/README.md

     * Better documentation and code examples

-And yeah, THANKS GITHUB FOR ELECTRON, IT'S A DREAM CAME TRUE, IT'S AWESOME.
+And yeah, THANKS GITHUB FOR ELECTRON, IT'S A DREAM CAME TRUE.

 ---
 The MIT License (MIT)